AI-generated

 Precedents Cited

-• Ayala Corporation vs. Ray Burton Development Corporation (294 SCRA 48) — Distinguished; the Court awarded damages in lieu of demolition because the Deed of Restrictions contained an elaborate mathematical formula for determining compensatory damages, a circumstance absent in the present case.
+• Ayala Corporation vs. Ray Burton Development Corporation, 294 SCRA 48 — Distinguished; cited to show that damages in lieu of demolition are appropriate only where the Deed of Restrictions contains an explicit mathematical formula for calculating compensatory damages.
+The absence of such a formula in the instant case mandates demolition under Article 1168.

 Provisions